 We toured the sanctuary before Lauren and I scrambled up Huayna Picchu, the big mountain in the background of the photo.
 It’s a short but steep hike, up several hundred feet from Machu Picchu.
 The hike offers a new perspective on the sanctuary and drives home the extent of the terraces that surround the main city.
 There are also more Inca ruins near the top of the mountain.
 Descending, we rode the bus back to Aguas Calientes, then the train to Ollantaytambo, and another bus back to Cusco.

 My wife and in-laws spent the next day touring the sites in and around Cusco.
 But because I’d seen most of them on my previous trip to Peru, I decided to go see Vinicunca, also known as “Rainbow Mountain.”
 I was a little skeptical, because Vinicunca has been made famous by luridly oversaturated Instagram photos.
 The trip also required departing Cusco around 3 in the morning.

 I slept for most of the three-hour drive from Cusco to the base of the trail.
-The hike is about 4.4 miles and up 1,400 to a summit facing Vinicunca; it took me about an hour.
+The hike is about 4.4 miles and up 1,400 feet to a summit facing Vinicunca; it took me about an hour.
 At 16,522 feet, the summit is the highest I’ve ever been.
 And I wasn’t disappointed: Vinicunca is amazingly beautiful.
 My tour had left early enough, and I’d hiked quickly enough, that we beat most of the crowds.
 I admired the views of Vinicunca and the surrounding Andean peaks for a while before exploring the Red Valley.